pgpkeys-eu/pgpkeys-eu.github.io/docs/critique-critique.md

 Perhaps, but this is speculation, and no date is suggested.

 > Our suggestion was: Drop all the new AEAD ideas and use what has been deployed and agreed upon in the OpenPGP WG a long time ago.
-> Further, turn OCB into MUST WG a long time ago.
-Further, turn OCB into MUST and EAX into MAY (only for backward compatibility with deployed implementations).
+> Further, turn OCB into MUST and EAX into MAY (only for backward compatibility with deployed implementations).

 Again, this is *already the case* in crypto-refresh:[^12]